-Weather/Time: We will set the time 12hrs prior, i.e., 8am.
-This will allow us to fly in daylight and choose CLEAR Weather, so can enjoy the scenery:
+Weather/Time: We will set the time 12hrs prior, i.e., 8 am.
+This will allow us to fly in daylight and choose Clear Weather, so you will not get icing during the flight:

 - From the World Map view, click on Flight Conditions (upper right of screen)